docent-net/maciej.lasyk.info/content/Reading-Now.md

 <center>[![Run or Die]({filename}/images/runordie.jpg)](http://www.amazon.com/Run-Die-Kilian-Jornet/dp/1937715094)</center>

-This is a story of one of the most famous skyruners of our times.
-He's still amazing us with his new achievements.
+This is a story of one of the most famous skyrunners of our times.
+He still amazes us with his new achievements.
 What can I say - this is a nice and easy lecture I really wanted to read (thanks to my wife for finding this!)

 ### The Thriatlete's Training Bible ###